 Self-employed person: None for cash sickness and medical benefits.
-See source of funds under Old Age, Disability, and Survivors, above, for cash maternity/ paternity benefits.
+See source of funds under Old Age, Disability, and Survivors, for cash maternity and paternity benefits.

 Employer: None for cash sickness and medical benefits.
-See source of funds under Old Age, Disability, and Survivors, above, for cash maternity/paternity benefits.
+See source of funds under Old Age, Disability, and Survivors, for cash maternity and paternity benefits.

-Government: The total cost of cash sickness and medical benefits; the remaining costs for cash maternity/paternity benefits.
+Government: The total cost of cash sickness and medical benefits; the remaining costs for cash maternity and paternity benefits.

-Sickness benefits: Must be aged 16 or older, incapable of work as the result of a sickness for at least 21 days, not receiving old-age or disability benefits, and no longer gainfully employed in Iceland.
+Sickness benefits: The insured must be aged 16 or older, incapable of work as the result of a sickness for at least 21 days, not receiving old-age or disability benefits, and no longer gainfully employed in Iceland.

-Maternity/paternity benefits: Both parents must have been active in the domestic labor market for 6 consecutive months before the first day of parental leave.
+Maternity and paternity benefits: Both parents must have been active in the domestic labor market for 6 consecutive months before the first day of parental leave.

-Maternity/paternity grants: Must have resided in Iceland for 12 months before the expected date of childbirth (for new residents).
+Maternity and paternity grants: The insured must have resided in Iceland for 12 months before the expected date of childbirth (for new residents).

-Medical benefits: Must have resided in Iceland for 6 months (for new residents).
+Medical benefits: The insured must have resided in Iceland for at least 6 months (for new residents).

-Sickness benefit: A minimum of IKr911 a day is paid for persons who have to give up full-time gainful employment; IKr456 a day is paid for persons who have to give up at least 50% of employment.
-The benefit is payable after a 14day waiting period provided that the incapacity has lasted at least 21 days and income has ceased.
+Sickness benefit: A minimum of 1,000 kronur a day is paid for persons who have to give up full-time gainful employment; 500 kronur a day is paid for persons who have to give up at least 50% of employment.
+The benefit is paid after a 14-day waiting period provided that the incapacity has lasted at least 21 days and income has ceased.

 (Employers must pay wages for at least 1 month (may be extended, depending on collective agreements) to employees with 12 consecutive months of employment.
-Cash benefits are not payable until wages have ceased.)
+Cash benefits are not paid until wages have ceased.)